Worksite Wellness

 The asterisk (*) denotes the items with the highest return on investment.
 Try to incorporate as many of these suggestions as possible!

 Note: Well-Ahead Louisiana does not take the place of medical advice.
-Individuals should always consult with a physician prior to starting any exercise or diet regimen.
+Individuals should always consult with a physician before starting any exercise or diet regimen.

 Small Organizations